 Extra care is taken in making these flags.
 Flag designs are researched to ensure that they are authentic and current.
 We use sturdy fabrics, allowing the flags to be flown outdoors, indoors, or carried in parades.

 Choose Heavy Duty Nylon (digital dyed) or 2-ply Polyester Material (screen dyed) to meet the most demanding commercial and residential uses.

 - All outdoor flags are finished with heavy-duty thread, polyester heading, brass grommets, and four needle fly hem

 - Flies in the slightest breeze

-Our most popular and versatile outdoor Christian flag, USA Flag Co. flags offer the optimum combination of elegance and durability for every purpose.
+Our most popular and versatile outdoor Christian flag, USA Flag Co. flags offers the optimum combination of elegance and durability for every purpose.
 The 100% nylon material provides a rich, lustrous appearance.
-Our flags have superb wearing strength due to the material’s superior strength-to-weight ratio, and will fly in the slightest breeze.
-Christian flags are finished with strong, polyester canvas headings and spurred brass grommets and four needle fly hem.
+Our flags have superb wearing strength due to the material’s superior strength-to-weight ratio and will fly in the slightest breeze.
+Christian flags are finished with strong, polyester canvas headings and spurred brass grommets, and four needle fly hem.
 The result is a flag that will be flown with pride year after year.

 - Rich, Vivid Colors

 - Lightweight for Flyability